 This Use Case acknowledges the variations in requirements for reporting across local, state, tribal, and territorial boundaries as well as voluntary versus mandatory requirements.

-All Federal, State & local regulations are being supported.

 Laboratories meet accreditation criteria according to jurisdiction requirements or agency criteria.

 Pre-Conditions

-An order has been generated by an Ordering Provider for the original or repeated laboratory tests results to be produced.
+An order has been generated by an Ordering Provider for one or more laboratory tests results to be produced.

 The Laboratory receives an order (electronic, paper, etc.) or the Laboratory receives a request to re-run (repeat) a test, or determines a need to re-run a test for possible correction, or determines that reflex testing (which is based on criteria set by the medical review board) is required or determines the need to amend a test result based on erroneous information.